What Do We Do?

 The Literacy Initiative was founded in 1990, by a partnership between the United Way of Forsyth County and Leadership Winston-Salem, with funding from the Winston-Salem Foundation.
 In 1993, the Literacy Initiative began training volunteer tutors to provide direct service to low-level readers in the community.
 In 1994, the organization absorbed the Forsyth County Literacy Council and the YMCA Literacy Initiative became the focal point of adult literacy coordination in the county.
 The ESL program was added in 2001 in response to the growth of the Latino community in Forsyth County, but with a mission to serve English language learners of all nationalities.

 On both the Adult Reading and ESL sides of the program, diversity is a hallmark.
 In Adult Reading, learners come to the program at different stages of life; ages range from early 20s to 70s.
 Their individual goals vary from obtaining a GED to being able to read to their grandchildren.
-ESL learners come from all over the world, including countries like China, South Korea, Thailand, Russia, Mexico, Colombia, and Honduras.
+ESL learners come from all over the world, including countries like Venezuela, South Korea, Syria, Russia, Mexico, Burma, and Honduras.
 They also come from a wide variety of backgrounds and have diverse goals.
 Some have advanced degrees in their home countries, some wish to prepare for job interviews, others want to be able to understand their children’s schoolwork.
 A few learners are preparing for citizenship applications, and some want to fine-tune their English pronunciation.

-Each side of the program has its unique challenges, but the Literacy Initiative prepares volunteers with training, appropriate materials and ongoing support, to ensure the best experience for both learner and tutor.
+Each side of the program has its unique challenges, but YMCA Literacy prepares volunteers with training, appropriate materials and ongoing support, to ensure the best experience for both learner and tutor.
 Anyone can be a tutor, no prior experience or foreign language skills are required.
 With patience, a little creativity and a desire to help others reach their goals, you can make a difference.

 Additional Information/ General Literacy Links